Magic Judge Monthly: May 2015

 Source: http://apps.magicjudges.org/forum/topic/18291/

-4. We've all heard the phrase “the policy is for missed triggers, not forgotten triggers”.
+[expand title=”4.
+We’ve all heard the phrase “the policy is for missed triggers, not forgotten triggers”.
 This means that a player may forget about their trigger when it should have triggered but not advance the game to a state where policy says the trigger has been missed.
 So although forgotten at the appropriate time, the trigger was not missed.

 Now, do you think the phrase also applies to the other case: a trigger is remembered and pointed out, but because the controller thinks the card works differently, passes the point to consider it a missed trigger by policy without acknowledging it?

 The example I heard is this: there is a Torpor Orb on the battlefield.
-Player A casts Emrakul and says “it's a shame, I won't get my extra turn because of the Orb” thinking that Emrakul's trigger is on EtB.
-Says go, player B untaps, draws, plays something and then they realize their mistake.
+Player A casts Emrakul and says “it’s a shame, I won’t get my extra turn because of the Orb” thinking that Emrakul’s trigger is on EtB.
+Says go, player B untaps, draws, plays something and then they realize their mistake.”]

 A: There’s a difference between forgetting, missing, and mishandling a Trigger.